DonovanVA/SAM-ORPVR/README.md

     │   │   │   ├── mask_0002.png
     │   │   │   └── ...
     ```
-    Your folder must include a /Annotations/ subdirectory containing the predetermined masks if you want to use mode 1
+    Your folder must include a `.../Annotations/` subdirectory like shown above containing the predetermined masks if you want to use mode 1

     ##### 1. Crop (crop.py)
     ```bash